sheridanfew/UKLCTD/README.md

 Plots are generated in the "Plots" folder

 "Complementary_Analysis" contains scripts which support, but are not central to this analysis.
-This includes an initial attempt to attribute LSOAs to grid supply points, an analysis of Elexon data to indicate differences in temporal distribution of electricity usage (aggregated) across user types, an attribution of ruralities to Scottish LSOAs based on population density (replaced by attribution of rurality type performed by Scottish government in the final analysis) and an "Analysis" script which condusts some basic analysis of rurality in UKPVD.
+This includes an initial attempt to attribute LSOAs to grid supply points, an analysis of Elexon data to indicate differences in temporal distribution of electricity usage (aggregated) across user types, an attribution of ruralities to Scottish LSOAs based on population density (replaced by attribution of rurality type performed by Scottish government in the final analysis) and an "Analysis" script which condusts some basic analysis of rurality in UKLCTD.

 ### Convention ###